 Creative Access refers to nations, areas or ministries where there is great hostility towards Christianity and where traditional ‘missionary work’ is not possible.
 Workers, therefore, need to be ‘creative’ in how they proclaim the good news of Jesus.

-We use the phrase ‘Creative Access’ to refer to nations, areas or ministries where there is great hostility towards Christianity.
-In these areas traditional ‘mission work’ or even declaring yourself as a ‘mission partner’ is not possible.
+We use the phrase ‘creative access’ to refer to nations, areas or ministries where there is great hostility towards Christianity.
+In these areas traditional ‘mission work’ or even declaring yourself as a ‘missionary’ is not possible.
 Workers, therefore, need to be ‘creative’ on numerous levels.
 They will often need a viable business reason to be in a country or area, then they will need to be creative in how they go about sharing the gospel.
-Finally, they need to be careful in how they share updates about their work.
+They will also need to be careful in how they share updates about their work.

-More than 200 million Africans live in Creative Access Nations (CANs), the majority of which are 99% Muslim.
+More than 200 million Africans live in creative access nations, the majority of which are Muslim.
 Creative access areas are also often Islamic strongholds within countries.
 Consequently, workers there struggle against some of the strongest opposition to Christianity.
-One of our workers in a CAN recently shared what they’d been told; ‘Teacher, before I met you I hated all Christians and wanted to kill them.
+One of our creative access workers recently shared what they’d been told; ‘Teacher, before I met you I hated all Christians and wanted to kill them.
 I don’t think that way any more.’

-To protect the safety of mission partners and national believers we don’t share which CANs we are working in.
+To protect the safety of missionaries and national believers we don’t share which creative access areas missionaries are serving in.
 To safeguard our personnel further, we sometimes don’t share photographs or identities of those working in particularly sensitive areas.
-At the moment though, 11 workers from AIM Europe are serving in Creative Access situations, some of whom as part of AIM International teams.
+At the moment though, 8 workers from AIM Europe are serving in creative access situations, some of whom are part of international AIM teams.

 If you are organising a prayer meeting or just looking for material to help you pray with more insight for some of Africa’s people, why not download a printable Prayer sheet on Creative Access ministries.